mdedwards/slippery-chicken/install.md

 #### Customise Global Options

-slippery chicken contains some global variables which could and should be modified to the user's desire.
-For a detailed insight, have a look at `src/globals.lsp`.[^4]
+slippery chicken contains some global variables which could/should be modified to suit the user's requirements.
+For a detailed insight, take a look at `src/globals.lsp`.[^4]

 If you want to use slippery chicken with external programs like LilyPond, ffprobe, or Csound, you might need to tell slippery chicken where it can find the binaries to execute.
-This might be necessary since, even though there are commonly standard locations for such files, the actual location might differ from operating system to operating system and also depends on the installation method of the programs.
-Below you will find an example that sets the variables for the aforementioned programs to the binary location when these have been installed via Homebrew on a Mac.
+This is because although there are standard locations for such files, the actual location might differ from operating system to operating system or machine to machine; locations also depend on the installation method.
+Below you will find an example that sets the variables for the aforementioned programs to the binary location where they were installed via Homebrew on a Mac.
 These lines could also be appended to the Common Lisp init file, but must be added after the commands which load slippery-chicken and its dependencies (see above).